Carleslc/Readteractive/README.md

 If you have no previous experience writing gamebooks these are some _tips_:

-1. Plan your history.
+1. Plan your story.
 You can make a mind map with each of your narrative branches and which options follow which branch.
 2. Define each chapter and write them with Readteractive.
 3. Visualize your chapter graph with our [CLI](https://github.com/Carleslc/readteractive-generator) whenever you need to have an overview of your book and ensure each chapter have the links you want.
 4. [Build](#how-to-build-your-book) your book from time to time to have a look of how it is looking.